Eliminate Critical Risks in the Cloud

 It takes a risk-based approach to data protection, taking into consideration the risks to PHI, the likely impact of any incident, and the resources a covered entity or BA has at its disposal.

 The National Institute of Standards and Technology (NIST) has published a document explaining how to implement the rule in practice.
-Although voluntary, compliance with the guidelines will help ensure your physical, administrative, and technical safeguards are aligned to Security Rule provisions.
+Although voluntary, compliance with the guidelines will help ensure your physical, administrative, and technical safeguards are aligned with Security Rule provisions.

 The U.S. Department of Health and Human Services Office for Civil Rights is responsible for enforcement of both Privacy and Security Rules and has the power to issue penalties for violations.